Wind energy lab

-Welcome to the wind energy lab of the University of Applied Sciences Emden/Leer.
+Welcome to the Laboratory for Wind and Solar Energy at the University of Applied Sciences Emden/Leer!

 In the following, we present an overview of our activities.